dojo/cli-build-app/README.md

 The default locale for the application.
 When the application loads, the root locale is set to the user's locale if it supported (see below), or to the default `locale` as a fallback.

-#### `publicDirName`: string

-The name of an optional, top-level public directory that will be copied as-is (without file hashing) to the output directory.
-Must be a sibling to `src/`.
-Defaults to "public".

 #### `pwa`: object

 A parent map that houses settings specific to creating progressive web applications.